addff/2510-ITT440/10% Individual Assignment/M3CS2554C/ANIS NURSABRINA LOKMAN/README.md

 ---

-## 📈 Conclusion
+## 🧠 **Conclusion**

-The Moodle demo website performed reliably under moderate load but showed signs of degradation as the number of users increased.
+Overall, the results highlight that **Moodle can handle moderate loads effectively**, but **performance degradation occurs** when the number of concurrent users increases sharply.
-Response times remained stable for lighter requests but rose significantly for resource-intensive operations, confirming a performance bottleneck under stress conditions.
+Optimization efforts should focus on **server tuning, caching, and database efficiency** to enhance scalability and reduce latency during peak usage.

-The test successfully identified the website’s performance limit and provided insights for future optimization and scaling strategies.
+ **In conclusion**, the test successfully identified performance limits, bottlenecks, and improvement areas for Moodle, making it a useful reference for future optimization and capacity planning.

 ---

 ## 👩‍💻 Demonstration Video